rfly-openha/documents/2_tutorial/control_allocation.md

 ## Input Arguments

-`n` —— The number of propellers of a multicopter.
-Specified as a positive integer scalar.
+`n` —— The number of propellers of a multicopter, specified as a positive integer scalar.

 ---